SidOfc/treevial/README.md

 - [ ] Completely isolate tests from each other.
 - [ ] Support "sidebar" style.
-- [ ] Make colors configurable to allow for colorblind-friendly schemes.
 - [ ] Make mappings configurable.
 - [ ] Document, document, document, document, document!!